Human data annotation: behind the scenes of quality Gen AI

 For an automatic translation project that involved Farsi and different African languages, project managers needed to find the right annotators for the team.

 But how to evaluate the quality of human translations without knowing the target language?
 To solve the problem, they worked with the Research and Development Department (I+D) to design a tool that could compare various translations of the same phrase, based on a similarity ratio.
-As a result, the translators who similarly completed the task were selected to work on the project.
+As a result, they selected the translators who similarly completed the task to work on the project.

 Measuring creativity for content writing annotation projects